richardbertozzo/type-coffee/README.md

 Get your right type of coffee ☕

 Go application that provides information on the best type of coffee based on user input characteristics.
-It uses two data sources: the **ChatGPT API** and a **database** populated by ETL from a dataset, not required if you only want the ChatGPT data source for the best type coffee options.
+It uses two data sources: the **Google Gemini API** and a **database** populated by ETL from a dataset.
 This dataset was gathered from [Kaggle](https://www.kaggle.com/datasets/volpatto/coffee-quality-database-from-cqi) (kudos for the author), see there for further details.

 ## Usage

 To run the application, you need to have:
 - Go installed
-- Chat GPT API key, you can create one [here](https://platform.openai.com/account/api-keys)
+- Google Gemini API key, you can create one [here](https://aistudio.google.com/app/apikey)
 - Postgres URL (_optional_)
-  - You can run a local docker instance by running the command `$ make pg-up` or pointing for a Cloud instance
+  - You can run a local docker instance by running the command `$ make pg-up` or pointing to any other instance, like a cloud instance

 The application has tree command entry points: